aviskase/aviskase.github.io/content/articles/2019/2019-08-26-revision-testers-in-this-world/index.md

 ---
-Title: "Revision: testers in this world"
+title: "Revision: testers in this world"
-Date: 2019-08-26
+date: 2019-08-26
 Tags:
 - thoughts
 Modified: 2019-09-17